arthtyagi/judge/readme.md

 This open source project is here to stay and be maintained so I would urge you to consider supporting this project by sponsoring it!
 Links included on the Github repo info panel.

-Also checkout one of the other projects, [Geddit 🦄](https://github.com/arthtyagi/geddit) having base structural code for someo of the features of DomeCode.
+Also checkout one of the other projects, [Geddit 🦄](https://github.com/arthtyagi/geddit) having base structural code for some of the features of DomeCode.